 Health psychology examines how psychological and behavioral factors interact with health and illness.
 Psychologists in this concentration area promote healthy-living strategies and may develop programs targeted to common health-related behaviors, such as smoking, poor diet, and sedentary behavior.

-Whether you know now which area is more captivating to you or not, choose a psychology degree track that ultimately supports your preference.
+Whether you know now which of the different types of psychology is more captivating to you or not, choose a psychology degree track that ultimately supports your preference.
 It never hurts to think ahead as an undergrad, or start refining your coursework, or checking into licensing laws as a graduate student.

 [i]apa.org/ [ii]bls.gov/ooh/life-physical-and-social-science/psychologists.htm | [iii] bls.gov/ooh/life-physical-and-social- science/psychologists.htm | [iv] bls.gov/ooh/life-physical-and-social-science/psychologists.htm | [v] bls.gov/ooh/life-physical-and-social- science/psychologists.htm [vi]apa.org/ed/graduate/specialize/school.aspx | [vii]bls.gov/ooh/life-physical-and-social-science/psychologists.htm | [viii] bls.gov/ooh/life-physical-and-social-science/psychologists.htm | other sources: onetonline.org/link/summary/19-3031.02 | abpp.org/